Comparison Head to Head

 If your day is writing, analysis, and code, make Claude your daily driver — it’s the better collaborator for deep, sustained work.
 If you want one app that also handles images, voice, and a plugin ecosystem, ChatGPT is the better generalist.
 And if you can swing it, the genuinely correct answer for a lot of people is “both”: Claude open for the hard writing and thinking, ChatGPT for everything else.
 New to all this?
 Start with our plain-English guide to how to use ChatGPT, then try Claude on the same task and see which one you reach for first.

 Bottom lineIf your day is writing, analysis, and code, make Claude your daily driver; if you want one app that also does images, voice, and plugins, ChatGPT is the better generalist.
-Many people just keep both.
+Heavy users mostly keep both and route each task to the stronger model.

 Frequently asked